helmuthdu/automate-frontend-workflow/README.md

    ```yaml
    concurrency: ${{ github.workflow }}-${{ github.ref }}
    ```
-4. It might be required to set some permissions to read and write content.
+4. Furthermore, it is required to set some permissions to read and write content.
 You can check all available permissions by [clicking here](https://docs.github.com/en/rest/actions/permissions).
    ```yaml
    permissions:
      # required for all workflows